Mapping Patterns for Virtual Knowledge Graphs: Usage Scenarios for Patterns

 \mypar{Ontology+Mapping Bootstrapping} Here, neither the ontology nor the mappings are given as input, and have to be synthesized.
-This scenario can be reduced to the one of mapping bootstrapping by first inducing a baseline ontology mirroring the structure of the DB schema.
-This ontology is typically at a much lower level of abstraction than the one expected by domain experts.
-In fact, this problem can be tackled in a much more effective way in the case where an explicit conceptual schema is provided.
-In this case, standard techniques to encode conceptual schemas into corresponding ontology axioms (e.g.,~\cite{BoBr03}) can be readily applied.
+This scenario can be tackled as the \textbf{Mapping Bootstrapping} one, by omitting the second step.
+As already discussed, best results are to be expected when a conceptual model is available, since the obtained ontology will likely be closer to the level of abstraction expected by the domain experts.

-\mypar{\vkg Bootstrapping} In this scenario, we just have a conceptual schema of the domain, and the goal is to set up a \vkg specification.
-The conceptual schema can be then transformed into a normalized DB schema using well-established \emph{relational mapping} techniques (e.g.,~\cite{HaMo10}).
+\mypar{\vkg Bootstrapping} In this scenario, we just have a conceptual model of the domain, and the goal is to set up a \vkg specification.
+The conceptual model can be then transformed into a normalized DB schema using well-established \emph{relational mapping} techniques (e.g.,~\cite{HaMo10}).
 At the same time, as pointed above, a direct encoding into ontology axioms can be applied to bootstrap the ontology.
 The generation of mappings becomes then a quite trivial task, considering that the induced DB and ontology are very close in terms of abstraction.
 This setting resembles, in spirit, that of \emph{object-relational mapping}, used in software engineering to instrument a DB and corresponding access mechanisms starting from classes written in object-oriented code.